 At the intersection of College Street and Magnolia Avenue in downtown Auburn sits Toomer’s Drugs.
 The store was founded in 1896 by Sheldon Toomer, a former state Senator and a tailback for the first Auburn football team.
 He received a $500 loan to start the business, and although the famous pharmacy has been sold a number of times in the last century, it always kept the Toomer name.

-Because Toomer’s Pharmacy was the only place with a telegraph machine, the employees would signal the Tigers football team had won an away game by taking the ticker tape and throwing it over the power lines.
+Because Toomer’s Pharmacy was the only place with a telegraph machine, employees would signal if the Tigers football team had won an away game by taking the ticker tape and throwing it over the power lines.
 In 1962, fans began rolling the power lines and the oak trees across from them after wins.

 Since then, ticker tape was used less and rolls of toilet paper began being used as the signal of a big win for Auburn.
 With the power lines now under ground, the trees are the main target of Auburn fans famously tossing toilet paper.

 Over the last decade, though, the famous oak trees have become a target of opposing fans after taking a loss by their team way too seriously.

 In 2010, the Auburn oak trees were poisoned using a herbicide used to stop photosynthesis.
 The man who committed the crime called into The Paul Finebaum Show two months later to brag about his heinous act, but his call was tracked and was found to be Harvey Updyke, an Alabama Crimson Tide fan who was angered after the Tigers beat the Tide in the 2010 Iron Bowl.

 But unfortunately, that was not the last time the trees would be damaged.
 After the trees were eventually replaced with new, living oaks in February 2015, they had to be given time to adjust to their new environment.
 But it wasn’t long before another attack on Toomer’s Corner.